-All of our drivers are certified drivers, and have had background check, and physical through voluntary services at the VAMC in Iowa City, Iowa.
+All of our drivers are certified drivers and have had background checks, and physicals through voluntary services at the VAMC in Iowa City, Iowa.
 They are notified when their license is getting close to expiring, and when their personal vehicle insurance needs to be updated on file.

 Important Factors to Consider

-- Liability issues causes us to not have a wheel chair lift in our van.
+- Liability issues cause us to not have a wheelchair lift in our van.

 - Veterans riding on our van are responsible for finding a chauffeur to ride with them, if they are unable to get in, and out of the van by themselves.
 They are responsible to bring a chauffeur when they need someone to sign off on their care.
 Procedures that may require a release of care form signed (surgeries).

-- If you are unable to ride our van on the morning of your appointment please call the van number to notify driver you will not be riding: (319) 594-8947.
+- If you are unable to ride our van on the morning of your appointment please call the van number to notify the driver you will not be riding at 319-594-8947.

-- Our services are a first come first serve with who needs to ride the van.
-We do not have a set schedule to where our van will go on a daily basis.
-We do consider veteran's urgency, and medical conditions as a priority to the van scheduling.
+- Our services are on a first come first serve with who needs to ride the van.
+We do not have a set schedule for where our van will go on a daily basis.
+We do consider a veteran's urgency and medical conditions as a priority to the van scheduling.

 Local Van Services with Wheel Chair Lifts